-- 1. Union Executive:
+1. Union Executive:

-- a.
+a.
 Purpose:

 - i.
-To set Union Policy, usually on the recommendation of Union Policy Zones

-- ii.
-Monitor the implementation of Union policy

-- iii.
-Oversee Union democratic processes and where required, vote to amend the Bye-Laws as outlined in Bye-Law 1.

-- iv.
-Oversee Policy Zones and Officer accountability

-- v.
-Refer policy to referendum

-- vi.
-Refer matters to the Board of Trustees as appropriate
+To set Union Policy, usually on the recommendation of Union Policy Zones - ii.
+Monitor the implementation of Union policy - iii.
+Oversee Union democratic processes and where required, vote to amend the Bye-Laws as outlined in Bye-Law 1. - iv.
+Oversee Policy Zones and Officer accountability - v.
+Refer policy to referendum as appropriate - vi.
+Refer matters to the Board of Trustees as appropriate b.

-- b.
 Membership:

 - i.
 All Sabbatical Officers (6)

 - ii.
 Disabled Students' Officer

 - iii.
 LGBQ+ Students' Officer

 - iv.
 Trans Officer

 - v.
 Women's Officer

 - vi.
 BME Students' Officer

 - vii.
 Sustainability Officer

 - viii.
 An elected officer from each policy zone (3)

-- c.
+c.
 Protocol and Procedures:

 - i.
-Quoracy of meetings shall be 50% +1.
+Quoracy of meetings shall be 50% +1. - ii.

-- ii.
 Meetings shall be chaired by the Union Affairs Officer.

 - iii.
-The Chair shall have an additional vote to cast in the event of a tie.

-- iv.
-Meetings shall be scheduled at a minimum of twice in Terms 1 and 2 and at least once in Term 3.
+The Chair shall have an additional vote to cast in the event of a tiebe a voting member. - iv.
+Meetings shall be scheduled at a minimum of twice in Terms 1 and 2 and at least once in Term 3. - v.

-- v.
 Additional meetings may be called by the Chair. - vi.
 All items for approval, including Amendments to Bye Laws shall be circulated to the Union Executive Committee five working days in advance. - vii.
-Sabbatical Officers shall produce an accountability report for each meeting and time will be allowed for guestions and debate on reports. - viii.
+Sabbatical Officers shall produce an accountability report for each meeting and time will be allowed for questions and debate on reports. - viii.
 Union Executive shall report to the Annual Members' Meeting summarising all policy passed and any Amendments to Bye-Laws and affiliations approved. - ix.
-Union Executive may review and refer any policy to referendum or Board of Trustees where appropriate. - x.
-Union Executive may create policy where an issue does not fit into an existing policy zone. - xi.
-If a Liberation Officer is unable to attend Union Executive, they may send an officer of their Liberation Network Committee in their stead, who will have voting rights for the duration of the meeting - xii.
+Union Executive may review and refer any policy to referendum or Board of Trustees where appropriate. - ix. -Union Executive may create policy where an issue does not fit into an existing policy zone. - x.
+Union Executive cannot make amendments to policy received by a zone.
+In this instance, any policies should be referred to the relevant zone for amendments. - xi.
+If a Liberation Officer is unable to attend Union Executive, they may send an officer of their Liberation Network Committee in their stead, who will have voting rights for the duration of the meeting.
+This is known as proxy voting. - xii.
 Any Liberation Network committee member exercising proxy voting rights must have been sufficiently briefed by the officer on whose behalf they are voting.
 They must have had access to the agenda and papers of the meeting.